 When the Great War broke out in 1914, they sailed back to England with their baby daughter, and Jack joined the fray.
 Sadly, he died early in the war and Daisy never returned to Canada.
 Her letters, however, were preserved and eventually published by the University of British Columbia.

-Daisy, shown below with husband Jack at their little homestead in the mountains, was just the sort of pioneer I envisioned when I created my heroine Mary Margaret in my own novel Wildwood – plucky, adventurous, and determined.
-I hope to follow Daisy’s lead and make my own Letters From Windermere interesting, too.
+Daisy, shown below with husband Jack at their little homestead in the mountains, was just the sort of pioneer I envisioned when I created my heroine Mary Margaret in my own novel Wildwood — plucky, adventurous, and determined.
+I hope to follow Daisy’s lead and make my own Letters From Windermere just as interesting.

 Firstly, however, I have a confession.
 My first Letter From Windermere is arriving to you from Mexico!
-I say guilty, because it seems so un-Canadian to desert my homeland when the going gets rough, especially when I have written an entire book about the struggles of the early pioneers in northern Alberta!
+I say guilty, because it seems so un-Canadian to desert my homeland when the going gets rough, especially when I have written so much about the early homesteaders!

 However, this is the fourth winter that my husband and I have rented a condo for eight weeks in the old city of Puerto Vallarta, where we revel in the climate and the local culture.
 If you’re familiar with the city, our condo is located just south of Zona Romantica, straight up the hill from Los Muertos Pier.
 And this is my view!

-In each letter, I will share with you some of the many lovely vintage items dear to my heart — in this case, an electric typewriter inherited from my mother, who died in November 2017.
+In Letters From Windermere, I plan to share with you some of the many lovely vintage items dear to my heart — like this electric typewriter inherited from my mother, who died in November 2017.

 I’m old enough to have learned to type on a manual typewriter (that’s a mechanical typewriter, without electricity) in high school.
 When electric typewriters were invented, we thought they were the very latest in technology!